 No matter how talented and dedicated a young musician may be, we cannot do it alone.
 I am here thanks to the generosity of others.
 Any support, even a little extra, not only helps us to continue our studies but inspires us to work just a little bit harder.Thank you for reading, and for your consideration of a gift to SFCM’S scholarship fund.

-Consider making a gift in support of scholarships so that students like Juliana can have the opportunity to pursue their talents and realize their full potential.
+Consider making a gift in support of scholarships so that students like Juliana can have the opportunity to excel at the highest level.

 "SFCM is the only school I ever imagined attending, and my scholarship is the only way I was able to come."